Automotive labs achieve Bronze LEAF accreditation for sustainability excellence

 We can support your business through access to expertise, innovation and funding.

-Study a master’s with a unique project-driven approach to learning with a focus on systems thinking and sustainability in the automotive sector.
+Study a master’s with a unique project-driven approach to learning, focusing on systems thinking and sustainability in the automotive sector.

 Our CDT goes beyond the traditional engineering disciplines to bring together students from backgrounds in sciences, mathematics and social sciences.